-The following research questions guided the study
+The study was guided by the following research questions

-To what extent does classroom facilities management influence academic achievement of students in public secondary schools in Rivers State.
+- To what extent does instructional facilities management influence students' academic achievement in public senior secondary schools in Rivers State? - 2.
+To what extent does recreational facilities management influence students' academic achievement in public secondary schools in Rivers State?